joolstorrentecalo/gitlab-foss/doc/user/application_security/policies/pipeline_execution_policies.md

 The strategy takes precedence over other policies using the `inject_ci` strategy.
 If any policy with `override_project_ci` applies, the project CI configuration will be ignored.
 Other security policy configurations will not be overridden.

 This strategy allows users to include the project CI/CD configuration in the pipeline execution policy configuration, enabling them to customize the policy jobs.
 For example, by combining policy and project CI/CD configuration into one YAML file, users can override `before_script` configuration.

-NOTE:
-When a pipeline execution policy uses workflow rules that prevent policy jobs from running, the project's original CI/CD configuration remains in effect instead of being overridden.
-You can conditionally apply pipeline execution policies to control when the policy impacts the project's CI/CD configuration.
-For example, if you set a workflow rule `if: $CI_PIPELINE_SOURCE == "merge_request_event"`, the project's CI configuration is only overridden when the pipeline source is a merge request event.

 ### Include a project's CI/CD configuration in the pipeline execution policy configuration